seL4/microkit/docs/manual.md

 match where in main memory the final system image is actually loaded (e.g where a previous bootloader such as U-Boot loads the image to).
 This means that the address is restricted to the platform's main memory region.

+#### Loader

+##### UART

 The other component of Microkit that is platform dependent is the loader itself.
 The loader will attempt to access the UART for debug output which requires a basic `putc` implementation.
 The UART device used in the loader should be the same as what is used for the seL4 kernel debug output.

 It should be noted that on RISC-V platforms, the SBI will be used for `putc` so no porting is necessary.

+##### CPU configuration

+For supporting multi-core systems on Microkit, the loader needs to know the platform-specific CPU identifiers that we want to make use of.

+For ARM platforms, a `psci_target_cpus` array needs to be defined which contains the PSCI `target_cpu` value for each CPU.
+This value can be found by looking at the `reg` field for each CPU in the Device Tree.

+For RISC-V platforms, a `hart_ids` array needs to be defined which contains the Hart ID for each CPU.
+This value can be found by looking at the `reg` field for each CPU in the Device Tree.
+The first value must be the same as `FIRST_HART_ID` defined in seL4.

+#### Next steps

 Once you have patched the loader and the SDK build script, there should be no other changes required to have a working platform port.
 It is a good idea at this point to boot a hello world system to confirm the port is working.